KirkGuo/LeetCode-Accepted-Code/README.md

 # LeetCode-Accepted-Code
 This is where I put all my accepted codes on LeetCode.com

-Nearly all codes are in C++ or Python.
+Nearly all codes are writed in C++ or Python.